 Specific Psychometric Tests

-Specific psychometric tests are constructed to measure either one or multiple factors.
+Specific psychometric tests are constructed to measure personality traits and competencies or even multiple factors.
 The list is quite extensive and we are going to stick only with the frequently used ones:

 - IQ Tests – These tests are designed candidate’s intelligence.
 There are many of these tests out there.
 We have already mentioned one of the popularly used ones – Raven’s progressive matrix.

-Having different types of psychometric tests at your disposal is quite convenient, as you can identify to which extent the job candidate’s abilities match those required in the position they are applying for.
+Having different types of psychometric tests at your disposal is quite convenient, as you can identify a candidate’s abilities and qualities and match those required in the position they are applying for.

 Depending on which test you choose, you will be able to measure quite a large range of skills, such as abstract, numerical, and logical reasoning, personality traits, educational achievement, knowledge, and abilities.